codeforsanjose/open311-gateway/_Docs/log_james.md

 ## To Do.todo

 *  Improve error handling.
+* Spin up a test implementation.
+* Finish Service Definitions, including optional attributes on a POST Service Request.
+* SeeClickFix adapter.
+* Quick Start guide.
 * Allow logs to be configured to go to the System Logger (MacOS & Linux).
 * Stress tester.
-* Remove ant0ine REST library.
-* Fix dates on Searches.
+* Fix dates on Searches. @done(2016-03-31)
 * Run race detector.  _Ran OK!
 Will start running with "-race" flag for all testing._ @done(2016-03-18)
 * Rework engine/router/rpcroute.go - the map idea seemed like a good idea at the time, but it's difficult to understand and debug. @done(2016-03-18)
 * Implement Report Upvote